 In the May 1995 Price List it mentions that SNASM2 was available to buy for the following platforms:

-SNASM2 was used for the CDi port of Micro Machines by Codemasters developer Ashley Hogg, it was a PC based development environment that connected to the CDi via SCSI 5.
+SNASM2 was used for the Philips CDi port of Micro Machines by Codemasters developer Ashley Hogg, it was a PC based development environment that connected to the CDi via SCSI 5.

 The SNASM658 was the Super Nintendo version of the SNASM2 development kit and came with a Super Nintendo Cartridge and PCI cartridge to download ROMS from a developer PC and run on a retail system.